 - The offering is a “best efforts” offering and if IPT is unable to raise substantial funds, then IPT will be more limited in its investments;

-- Distributions have been and may continue to be paid from sources other than cash flows from operating activities, such as cash flows from financing activities, which may include net proceeds from primary shares sold in the offering and borrowings (including borrowings secured by IPT’s assets).
+- Distributions have exceeded earnings and have been and may contribute to be paid from sources other than cash flows from operating activities, such as cash flows from financing activities, which may include net proceeds from primary shares sold in this offering and borrowings (including borrowings secured by IPT’s assets).
 Some or all of IPT’s future distributions may be paid from these sources as well as proceeds from the sales of assets, proceeds from the issuance of shares pursuant to its distribution reinvestment plan, cash resulting from a waiver or deferral of fees, and interest income from its cash balances.
 There is no limit on distributions that may be made from these sources.
 To the extent IPT pays distributions from sources other than cash flows from operating activities, it may have less funds available for the acquisition of properties, and stockholders’ overall return may be reduced;

 - If IPT terminates its agreement with its advisor, IPT may be required to pay significant fees to its sponsor, which will reduce cash available for distribution to stockholders;